Check that NCAT can review the decision

 You must give a copy of any statements or other documents that you want to rely on to the Tribunal and to the other party by the deadline given to you at the directions hearing.

 NCAT's hearings are less formal than court hearings.
-The application will be heard by a judicial member.
+The application will be heard by a Tribunal Member.

 When the Tribunal is reviewing administrative decisions, the respondent (the government agency) will usually give its evidence first.
 After the agency has given its evidence, the applicant will present his or her evidence.
 In these cases the Tribunal’s role is to decide whether the administrator made the correct decision.